keeleinstituut/ehh/README.md

 ## Production build

+Before LIVE build change application environment variables in src/environments/environment.prod.ts domainHost - API host baseUrl - API main url feedbackHost - to where a user feedback is sent audioMainUrl - from where application audio files are coming imageMainUrl - from where application image files are coming

 Run `ng build --prod=true` to build the project for production.
 The build artifacts will be stored in the `dist/` directory.

 ## Development server